A guide to children's literature including resources at the State Library and elsewhere

 Welcome to the State Library of Victoria's guide to finding children's books and doing research in children's literature.

 Use the tabs across the top of the page to find reviews of children's books or to research specific themes.
-Follow the links at the bottom of the page to thematic exhibitions based on our collection.

 To search for children's books, enter your keywords in the Search box on any page of the website.
 For example if you want children's books about ducks enter 'ducks' into the box and click Search.